-This service provides a low-cost alternative to loop-start and ground-start trunks for voice and digital data connectivity to the Central Office.
-Each of the two B (bearer)- channels on a BRI line can carry one voice or one data call at any given time.
-The data speeds on a B-channel are up to 14.4 kbps for analog data and up to 64 kbps for digital data, which is necessary for video conferencing and other video applications.
-Release 4.0 supports the IOC Package "S" (basic call handling) service configuration and Multi-Line Hunt service configuration on designated CO switches.
+This service (Hybrid/PBX and Key modes) provides an alternative to loop-start and ground-start lines/trunks for voice and digital data connectivity to the central office.
+Each of the two B-channels (bearer channels) on a BRI line can carry one voice and one data call at any given time.
+The data speeds on a B-channel are up to 28.8 kbps for analog data and up to 64 kbps for digital data, which is necessary for videoconferencing and other high-speed applications.
+Release 4.0 supports the IOC Package "S" (basic call handling) service configuration and Multiline Hunt service configuration on designated CO switches.